BetagorsLabs/yama/docs/publishing-setup.md

 - **Create the organization first:** Go to https://www.npmjs.com/org/create and create an organization named `betagors`
 - **Verify organization exists:** Visit https://www.npmjs.com/org/betagors to confirm it exists
+- **Check token permissions:**
+  - For **Granular Access Tokens:** Must have "Read and write" or "Publish packages" permission for `@betagors` scope
+  - For **Classic Automation Tokens:** Must be "Automation" type
-- **Check token permissions:** Ensure the automation token was created from the organization's token page (https://www.npmjs.com/settings/betagors/tokens), not your personal account
+  - Ensure the token was created from the organization's token page (https://www.npmjs.com/settings/betagors/tokens), not your personal account
 - **Verify token scope:** The token must have publish permissions for the `@betagors` scope
 - **Ensure publishConfig is set:** All packages must have `"publishConfig": { "access": "public" }` in their `package.json`